rtillery/fmtster/README.md

 <br>
-The serialization format style allows user choices for things like the position of opening and closing braces and brackets, the spacing between punctuation and values, as well as exceptional choices like grouping short arrays on oneline or placing single entry JSON object on one line, etc.<br>
+The serialization format style allows user choices for things like the position of opening and closing braces and brackets, the spacing between punctuation and values, as well as exceptional choices like grouping short arrays on one line or placing single entry JSON object on one line, etc.<br>
 <br>
 <span style="color:red">**NOTE: The method of specifying the serialization format style is under